ROCm/rocprofiler/README.md

-  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off] --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]
+  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off]
+    Four kernel timestamps in nanoseconds are reported:
+        DispatchNs - the time when the kernel AQL dispatch packet was written to the queue BeginNs - the kernel execution begin time EndNs - the kernel execution end time CompleteNs - the time when the completion signal of the AQL dispatch packet was received

+  --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]